CHAPTER 13. COMMITTEES

 Rule 13.95.
 Permanent committee records; disposition

-A. The permanent records of the committee shall include the audio tapes and minutes of each meeting and a file on each instrument received by the committee.
+A. The permanent records of the committee shall include the minutes of each meeting and a file on each instrument received by the committee.
 The file on each instrument shall include a copy of the original instrument; a copy of committee amendments proposed by any member, whether or not adopted, and the disposition thereof; a copy of any fiscal note, actuarial note, or notice attached to an instrument at the time of committee consideration; all prepared statements filed with the committee chairman by members or interested parties; the minutes of the public hearing held on the instrument and of the meeting at which the committee report thereon was decided; and a copy of the committee report thereon.

 Rule 13.96.
 Verbatim records